konkinit/intent_classification/README.md

     <br/>
 </h1>

-<p align="center">The project consists of building an intent classifier which goal is pedict to the sequence of labels
+<p align="center">The project consists of building an intent classifier which purpose is to pedict the sequence of labels
-of conversations <br/> </p>
+in a dialogue <br/> </p>

 <p align="center">
     <img alt="Test & Lint" src="https://img.shields.io/github/actions/workflow/status/konkinit/intent_classification/test_lint.yaml?label=Lint%20and%20TEST&style=for-the-badge">